MAxPy-Project/MAxPy/docs/source/installation.rst

 #.
 Install **Verilator**

     Verilator is the simulation tool which allows Verilog circuits to be simulated as a computer program.
 Despite Verilator being available at the ``apt`` package manager, you should check its version.
-If the version is equal or greater than ``v5.002`` then you are good to go.
+MAxPy currently works with Verilator version ``v5.002``.

     .. code:: bash